OfficeDev/office-js-docs-pr/docs/tutorials/excel-tutorial-create-custom-functions.md

 ## Troubleshooting

 You may encounter issues if you run the tutorial multiple times.
 If the Office cache already has an instance of a function with the same name, your add-in gets an error when it sideloads.

-You can prevent this by [clearing the Office cache](../testing/clear-cache.md) before running `npm run start`.
+You can prevent this conflict by [clearing the Office cache](../testing/clear-cache.md) before running `npm run start`.
+If your npm process is already running, enter `npm stop`, clear the Office cache, and then restart npm.

 :::image type="content" source="../images/custom-function-already-exists-error.png" alt-text="An error message in Excel titled 'Error installing functions'.
 It contains the text 'This add-in wasn't installed because a custom function with the same name already exists'.":::